neaorin/azure-sql-hol/GeoReplication.md

 >

 1. In the [Azure portal](http://portal.azure.com), browse to the database that you want to set up for geo-replication.
 2. On the SQL database page, select **geo-replication**, and then select the region to create the secondary database.
 You can select any region other than the region hosting the primary database, but we recommend the [paired region](../best-practices-availability-paired-regions.md).
+For this tutorial, select **South Central US** as the region for the secondary database.

     ![Configure geo-replication](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/master/articles/sql-database/media/sql-database-geo-replication-portal/configure-geo-replication.png)

 3. Select or configure the server and pricing tier for the secondary database.
+For this tutorial, use the name **sqlholgeo[XX]**.

     ![Configure secondary](https://raw.githubusercontent.com/MicrosoftDocs/azure-docs/master/articles/sql-database/media/sql-database-geo-replication-portal/create-secondary.png)
-4. Optionally, you can add a secondary database to an elastic pool.
-To create the secondary database in a pool, click **elastic pool** and select a pool on the target server.
-A pool must already exist on the target server.
-This workflow does not create a pool.

 5. Click **Create** to add the secondary.
 6. The secondary database is created and the seeding process begins.